 The motion must have attached to it a certificate by the presiding judge or clerk of the highest court of the state, or court of the United States, where he or she has been so admitted to practice, showing that the applicant attorney has been so admitted in such court, and that he or she is in good standing therein.
 (See Fee Schedule).

-This motion must also have attached to it a registration form for the courts Electronic Filing System (CM/ECF).
+This motion must also have attached to it a completed EDLA Consent to Electronic Filing form.

 The applicant attorney shall state under oath whether any disciplinary proceedings or criminal charges have been instituted against him or her, and if so, shall disclose full information about the proceeding or charges and the results thereof.